-Begin to narrow down the possible causes of too small a total working set size by looking first at your system's allocation of working set sizes.
-To gain some insight into the workload and which processes have too little memory,
+Begin to narrow down the possible causes of unusually small total working set sizes by looking first at your system's allocation of working set sizes.
+To gain some insight into the workload and which processes have too little memory, do the following:

-- 1 Issue the MONITOR PROCESSES/TOPFAULT command to learn which processes are faulting because their working set sizes are too small - 2 Use the SHOW PROCESS/CONTINUOUS command to learn what the top faulting processes are doing and how much memory they are using - 3 Look at the memory consumed by the other larger processes with the SHOW SYSTEM and MONITOR PROCESSES commands.
+- 1. Enter the MONITOR PROCESSES/TOPFAULT command to learn which processes are faulting because their working set sizes are too small. - 2.
+Use the SHOW PROCESS/CONTINUOUS command to learn what the top faulting processes are doing and how much memory they are using. - 3.
+Look at the memory consumed by the other larger processes by entering the SHOW SYSTEM and MONITOR PROCESSES commands.

 Perhaps you can conclude that one large process (or perhaps several) does not need as much memory as it is using.
-If you reduced its WSQUOTA and/or WSEXTENT values, the other processes could use the memory the large process currently takes.
+If you reduced its WSQUOTA or WSEXTENT values, or both, the other processes could use the memory the large process currently takes.
 (See Section 5.2.4.)